MicrosoftDocs/fabric-docs/docs/real-time-intelligence/event-streams/add-destination-kql-database.md

 1. On the **Inspect the data** screen, you can:

-   - Select a **Format** to preview how the data is sent to your Eventhouse.
+   - Select a **Format** to preview how the data is sent to your eventhouse.
    - Select **Edit columns** to configure the columns for your data.
    - Select **Advanced** to select events to include or to choose mapping options.